caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 ensembling - the original request, responses from all routes, and the treatment configuration (if an Experiment Engine is selected, in the Configure Experiment Engine step).
-The ensembler's request headers will contain the original request headers sent to Turing, merged with the enricher's response headers (if there are duplicates, the value in the enricher's response headers will take precedence), and an identifier `turing_req_id` that is uniquely assigned to each request received by the Router.
+The ensembler's request headers will contain the original request headers sent to Turing, merged with the enricher's response headers (if there are duplicates, the value in the enricher's response headers will take precedence), and an identifier `Turing-Req-Id` that is uniquely assigned to each request received by the Router.

 To configure a Docker ensembler, there are 3 sections to be filled.